Skjuber/React-Chat-Application/README.md

 - Use Vercel to connect and chat simultaneously with multiple users.
 - User interface enhanced with animations.
 - Each member has a unique color for better recognition.
-- Enter your own generated channel ID.
+- Enter your own channel ID.